Rishika70/Deja_Vu/README.md

 ## 🪞 Author
 **Rishika Rai**
-Data Scientist · Independent Researcher · AGI & Consciousness Systems
+· Independent Researcher · AGI & Consciousness Systems

 > “Reality may not repeat — but resonance remembers.”